 Thousands of drivers will benefit from works funded by Somerset Rivers Authority, to reduce flooding between Taunton and Wellington.

-Improvements will begin on Monday, February 12 to the A38 near Rumwell, which has long been badly affected by flooding.
+Improvements are due to begin in February to the A38 near Rumwell, which has long been badly affected by flooding.
 The road’s drainage system is more than 90 years old and cannot cope during times of heavy rain.
 Repairs and upgrades will be delivered for Somerset Rivers Authority (SRA) by Somerset County Council.

 Further SRA-funded drainage works on the A38 at Chelston are expected to follow in 2019.
 They too will be designed and delivered for the SRA by the county council.